SL-oomiBoy/weapon_carry_fivem/README.md

 Created by Omiya

 ## License

+Copyright © 2025 Omiya.
+All rights reserved.

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed for public use.
+Permission is required from the author for any distribution, modification, or commercial use.